 Verify that all containers are running correctly:

 You may now register a new account and log in.
-Your will need to have configured SMPT environment variables (see Environment Variables) in order to verify the email for your new account.
+Your will need to have configured SMTP environment variables (see environment variables) in order to verify the email for your new account.